Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

 You’ve been invited to the wānanga as you, the person, at the intersection of all your identities, communities and organisational affiliations.
 Your invitation cannot be transferred to someone else.
+If you’d like to suggest someone else to add to the invitation list, please email lydia@co-aotearoa.org.

 -

+Yes.
 The Future Search process is designed for all participants to be present for the entire three days.
-If you can’t make the entirety of 1-3 May, unfortunately you will be unable to attend the wānanga.
+We’ve planned the event over Fri-Sun to have less impact on your mahi.
+If you can’t make the entirety of 1-3 May, unfortunately we ‘ll need to make your spot available to someone who can.

 -